 For each identified trigger event (typically a price event), a baseline is required to estimate the DSP response for the duration of the period the trigger conditions are met.
 A baseline is an estimate of a consumer's demand in the absence of DSP response.
-This baseline is consistent with AEMO's demand forecasts (see discussion in Section 2.2), which reflect demand in the absence of DSP and load shedding events.
+This baseline is consistent with AEMO's demand forecasts, which reflect demand in the absence of DSP and load shedding events.